MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/deploy-trivia-game.md

 * Use your fork of the sample project.
 * Select **Next.js** from the Build Presets during the process.

 When you create a Static Web App, it creates a GitHub action to deploy your app.
-The action, added to your fork, fails for two reasons, which you'll fix briefly:
-* Preview features necessary for Next.js hybrid support aren't enabled in the **GitHub Action**
-* Your static web app doesn't have your Cosmos DB and Translator secrets in the **Azure portal**

 ## Verify the Next.js app deployed